oleavitt/fetch-take-home/README.md

 Color assets for light and dark modes have been defined.
 For accessibility, a summary Voice Over read off of each recipe row is performed as the user glides over them.
-If less constrained for time, I would have loved to add a Details screen that shows the larger image file and provides the Youtube link so that the user can tapt and view the recipe video.
+If less constrained for time, I would have loved to add a Details screen that shows the larger image file and provides the Youtube link so that the user can tap and view the recipe video.